 New_configurationto something sensible, e.g.,

-In addition to creating new launch configurations, you can also duplicate or delete launch configurations in the Run Configurations dialog.
+In addition to creating new launch configurations, you can also duplicate or delete launch configurations in the Run configurations dialog.
 Right-click on a launch configuration and select Duplicate or Delete from the context menu.

 Throughout this chapter we will be using the light switch statechart as an example.
 It models a lamp which can be turned on and off and also supports various brightness values.

 If you press the pressLightOn button, the lamp turns on at its lowest brightness value.
 If you operate pressLightOn repeatedly, each time the lamp becomes brighter until it reaches its maximum brightness.
-Pressing the pressLightOff button, immediately turns off the light completely.
+Pressing the pressLightOff button immediately turns off the light completely.
 The brightness can only be raised as long as it hasn’t yet reached its maximum value of five.
 After that, the guard condition disallows to raise it any further.

 The light switch sample statechart

-Starting a simulation in debugging mode
+Starting a simulation in debug mode

 Setting a breakpoint